Harz National Park: Zoning

 The Harz National Park is recognised by the IUCN (World Conservation Union) as a national park (a Category II protected area in the IUCN system).
 To achieve that, according to the rules, at least 75 per cent of the area must be set aside as a natural biodiversity zone (core zone).
 In this zone nature must be left completely to itself.
 If this proportion is not achieved the region can be classified as a so-called developing national park, if it is assessed as fulfilling these conditions within 30 years.

 The Harz National Park counts as a developing national park.
 Currently 60,3 per cent of the area of the park is designated as a natural biodiversity or core zone.
 The aim is to cross the 75 per cent threshold by 2020.

 38,5 per cent of the park area is currently still a nature development zone.
 Here measures in lines with the forest development concept are carried out.
 The aim is to transfer the largest possible area of this natural development zone into the natural biodiversity zone.

 A proportion of the park counts as a utilisation zone.
-This covers areas that are important for tourism or are historico-culturally significant, such as the Brocken summit or mountain meadows.
+This covers areas that are important for tourism or are historico-culturally significant, such as Brocken summit or mountain meadows.
 Here conservation measures will also be applied in future.

 Furthermore, within a 500 metre wide strip on the edge of the national park, measures are being put into effect that will protect the adjacent areas.

+Visitor centre

+There are several visitor centres, one of them in the Brocken House on the Brocken summit.